ryanstewart047/web-app-it-services-freetown/HOW_TO_DOWNLOAD_AND_USE.md

 2. **For each article:**
    - Click the **"Copy Title"** button
    - Go to https://www.itservicesfreetown.com/blog/admin
-   - Login with password: `ITServices2025!`
+   - Login with admin password (contact administrator)
    - Paste the title
    - Go back to the HTML file
    - Click **"Copy HTML Content"** button